eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsignfolderApi.md

 <a id="ezsignfolderarchivev1"></a>
 # **EzsignfolderArchiveV1**
-> EzsignfolderArchiveV1Response EzsignfolderArchiveV1 (int pkiEzsignfolderID, Object body)
+> CommonResponse EzsignfolderArchiveV1 (int pkiEzsignfolderID, Object body)

 Archive the Ezsignfolder